-3.17.1 Amendment of authorisation
+3.16.1 Amendment of authorisation

-Amendments should be dealt with according to the zonal procedure, if applicable.
-Different types of amendments require various information/ documentation to be submitted.
-Furthermore, relevant sections of the latest registration report should be updated.
-Depending on the changes revised sections or addenda should be submitted, the format should be agreed with zRMS.
-In the table below it is shown which sections of the dRR that needs to be revised.

-All changes should be highlighted in each section, for transparency reasons.
+Amendments shall be dealt with according to the zonal procedure, if applicable.
+Different types of amendments require various information and/or documentation to be submitted, and relevant sections of the latest registration report should be updated accordingly.
+Depending on the changes, revised sections or addenda should be submitted, supported by the new information or data relied on.
+The format should be agreed with zRMS.
+The table below shows which sections of the dRR need to be revised.
+All changes, including the revised reference list, should be highlighted for transparency reasons.
 It is not allowed to make other changes than those required for the applied amendment.

 Type of amendment Sections that should be revised and submitted according to the new dRR-format Non-significant formulation change, e.g. adding alternative co-formulant - An updated part C The composition of the co-formulants needs to be submitted to all cMS to make commenting possible.
-Significant formulation change An updated part C An updated part B1 or addenda Updates/addenda of other necessary part B, e.g analytical methods, tox, efficacy etc. Change of source of active substance An updated part C (including status on equivalence related to renewal of active substance and possible update of reference specification must be included) Change of source of product An updated section, as it was originally submitted, part B1 or part C Label extensions (crops, pests etc.) Updates/addenda for relevant part B's, depending on the amendment (could be all parts except B1, B2, B4) Administrative changes (authorisation National application only holder, name of product etc.) - No updated dRR necessary
+Significant formulation change An updated part C An updated part B1, 2, 4 or addenda Updates/addenda of other necessary part B, e.g analytical methods (method specificity), tox, efficacy etc. Change or addition of source of active substance An updated part C (including status on equivalence re- lated to renewal of active substance and possible up- date of reference specification must be included)

+Change or addition of source of product - An updated section, as it was originally submitted, part B1 or part C Label extensions (crops, pests etc.) Updates/addenda for relevant part B's, depending on the amendment e.g. regarding analytical methods for residues if not addressed at EU level Administrative changes (authorisation holder, name of product etc.) National application only - No updated dRR necessary

-\It is up to the MS that decide whether a formulation change is significant or non-significant.
+\It is up to the MS to decide whether a formulation change is significant or non-significant.
 MS assessment will be performed by comparing the new formulation to the formulation for which a complete risk assessment was performed.
 See flow chart in section 4.1.1 for details.